vitalitylearning2021/interpolationCUDA/index.md

 </p>

 As it can be seen from figure [2](#increasingResolution), interpolation enables zooming parts of an image.
 Alternatively, one may want to perform the so-called *image inpainting*, namely, recovering damaged samples.
-The image inpainting is displayed below in Figure [3](#imageInpainting):
+The image inpainting is displayed below in figure [3](#imageInpainting):

 <p align="center">
   <img src="imageInpainting.png" width="400" id="imageInpainting">